Roberts Point Track Hike in Franz Josef: What to Expect

 Kilometer 3:

 At the start of this kilometre is another suspension bridge, this one is even longer and shakier than the first one, but was one of our favourite parts of the walk.
-The Roberts Point swing bridge is over 100 metres long and is one of the most famous parts of this walk.
+The Roberts Point swing bridge is over 100 metres long and one of the most famous parts of this walk.
 We had to wait about 15 minutes to cross it as it is one-way, and then the people after us were taking lots of pictures so we felt bad going at the same time.

 Kilometre 4:

 Halfway through this kilometre you reach Hendes hut, which was built in 1907 by Peter Hende while he was forming the wrought iron standards to support the Hende’s Gallery.
-Since then it has been used as a shelter by people walking the Roberts Point track.
+Since then it has been used as a shelter by people walking the Roberts Point Track.

 Hende’s gallery is the name given to the suspended steps which forms a small section of the track.
 Its original purpose was to give tourists a good view of the Franz Josef glacier, which has since retreated a few hundred metres.
 The lower section of the structure was swept away by an advance of the glacier in 1909, only 2 years after it was constructed.
-The present gallery was restored by the Department of Conservation in 1996.
+The present gallery was restored by The Department of Conservation in 1996.

 Kilometre 5: